depositar/ckanext-data-depositario/doc_en/user-guide/features-for-publishers.rst

 -----------------

 You can edit the dataset you have created, or any dataset owned by an project that you are a member of.
-(If a dataset is not owned by any project, then any registered user can edit it.)

 #.
 Go to the dataset's page.
 You can find it by entering the title in the search box on any page.